MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 - OneDrive sync apps on the Insiders or Production ring.
 Devices on the Deferred ring aren't eligible for the preview.
 [Set the sync app update ring](use-group-policy.md#set-the-sync-app-update-ring).

-- OneDrive Sync app version 21.078 or later for Windows.
+- OneDrive Sync app version 21.078 or later for Windows and macOS.

 - [Global Administrator role](/microsoft-365/admin/add-users/about-admin-roles) or [Office apps admin role](/microsoft-365/admin/add-users/about-admin-roles) to set up the dashboard.
 After setup, only [Global reader role](/microsoft-365/admin/add-users/about-admin-roles) is required to view the dashboard.